 X-Sumo-Metadata as well as to the metric itself.
 For reference see Supported HTTP Headers.

-To set up an AWS Metadata Source for metrics:
+Set up an AWS Metadata Source

 - Grant permission for Sumo Logic to describe EC2 instances.
 See Grant Access to an AWS Product for details.